hulvdan/cookier/TASKS_HULVDAN.md

-x projectiles, like weapons, change the sign of scaleX if dir.x < 0 (+ 180 degrees rotation?) x bouncing forecasts enemy pos x shader: flashing support
+x projectiles, like weapons, change the sign of scaleX if dir.x < 0 (+ 180 degrees rotation?) x bouncing forecasts enemy pos x bouncing to the first randomly found enemy in possible range x shader: flashing support x fix: bouncing towards projectile's enemy

 * is brotato arena squared?
-* bouncing to the first randomly found in possible range
 * burning spread
 * StatType_RANGE brotato's min range is 25 (how much is it in meters?)
 * projectile: lightning works (slows down)